freeCodeCamp/freeCodeCamp/guide/english/bootstrap/fontawesome-icons/index.md

 ---
 ## Fontawesome Icons For Bootstrap

-Bootstrap (from version 4 onwards) have dropped Glyphicon icons font in their latest release.
+Bootstrap (from version 4 onwards) has dropped Glyphicon icons font in their latest release.
 Fontawesome Icons provide you with over 675 icons and they come in font format.

 #### How To Use: